About Nonesuch Records

 By Michael Hill

-Founded as a budget classical label in 1964 by Jac Holzman, head of the then-independent Elektra Records, Nonesuch Records has grown over the last five decades to pursue a broad mission, including classical music, contemporary music, jazz, music theatre, traditional American and world music, popular and alternative music.
+Founded as a classical label in 1964 by Jac Holzman, head of the then-independent Elektra Records, Nonesuch Records has since grown to pursue a broad mission, including classical music, contemporary music, jazz, music theatre, traditional American and world music, popular and alternative music.

 In a business filled with constant change, its leadership has been remarkably stable: two people—the late Tracey Sterne and, from 1984 to 2017, Bob Hurwitz—were at the helm for 47 of those years; David Bither, who joined Nonesuch in 1995 as Senior Vice President, became President in 2017, when Hurwitz became Chairman Emeritus.
 Nonesuch, wrote the Boston Globe a few years back, is "an oasis of artistic excitement.
 When one picks up a Nonesuch CD, there is a sense of occasion, the feeling that the artists in question have been assembled not only as an exercise in star power, but as an exercise in artistic exploration."